 This process is gradual, and before a rock becomes schist it first goes through stages as slate and then phyllite.
 With increasing pressure, temperature, and time, the platy metamorphic minerals have time to grow and further orient themselves.
-The process of metamorphism will take the clay-rich protolith and turn it into very fine-grained slate, then medium-grained phyllite, and finally coarse-grained schist.
+The process of metamorphism will take the clay-rich protolith and turn it into very fine-grained slate, then medium-grained phyllite, and finally medium-grained schist.
 With further metamorphism, the schist will become gneiss.

 What Is Schist Used For?

 You don’t typically see schist used much for practical purposes in everyday life.
 Its mechanical properties make it impractical for use in construction because its schistose texture means it will shear and crumble easily

 Schist is most commonly used for applications where the mechanical properties of a rock are not important.
 Rough pieces of schist can sometimes be used for decorative purposes, but these applications are limited because it does not accept a polish well.

 From an economic and recreational standpoint, the most interesting thing about schist is often the gem minerals it contains.
 Garnet, kyanite, staurolite, and sometimes beryl can be found in schist layers which makes for fun collecting.
 In some cases, they can hold economic value, but in usually these crystals are too low quality due to impurities and inclusions.

 This article is part of my rock identification series.
 I invite you to keep reading about how to identify rocks with my full in-depth guide here.